chilledornaments/sanepa/README.md

 `-gl-server`: `IP:PORT` of Graylog server.
 Defaults to `""`.
 Required if `-gl-enabled` is `true`.

 `-breachpercentthreshold`: Percent of pods that must be breaching a threshold in order to scale.
-Example: If `-breachpercentthreshold=25`, 25% of pods must be breaching for `scaledownok` periods.
+Example: If `-breachpercentthreshold=25`, 25% of pods must be breaching for `scaleupok` periods.
+Likewise, less than 25% of pods must be below memory and CPU thresholds for `scaledownok` periods.

 ## TODO